Tommaso Pobega: Loan to Torino

 On 27 August 2021, Pobega joined Torino on loan until 30 June 2022.

 Contract extension with AC Milan

 On 5 August 2022, Pobega extended his contract until 30 June 2027.
 He scored his first competitive goal on 14 September 2022 against Dinamo Zagreb in Champions League match coming in as a substitute.

 In December 2023, Pobega suffered a rectus femoris injury, which was operated in Turku, Finland, by surgeon Lasse Lempainen in late December 2023.

 Loans to Bologna

 On 24 August 2024, he joined fellow Serie A club Bologna, on a season-long loan with an option to make the move permanent.
-He reunited with head coach Vincenzo Italiano, with whom he worked together previously at Spezia.
+Pobega reunited with head coach Vincenzo Italiano, with whom he worked together previously at Spezia.

-On 22 July 2025, Pobega returned to Bologna on a new loan, this time with a conditional obligation to buy.
+On 22 July 2025, he returned to Bologna on a new loan, this time with a conditional obligation to buy.

+Bologna

+In February 2026, Bologna activated the buy-option and Pobega joined the club permanently, ahead of the 2026–27 season.

 International career

 On 12 November 2020, Pobega made his debut with the Italy U21 team, starting in a qualifying match 2–1 away win over Iceland, scoring both of the goals for Italy.

 He has been called up by the national team for the first time on 5 November 2021, for the matches against Switzerland and Northern Ireland for the 2022 FIFA World Cup qualifiers.